MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/canvas-mobile-offline-working.md

 For the app to be available in offline mode, app and user data must be downloaded on your device.
 This process is called the *initial offline sync*.

 The initial offline sync happens when you open the canvas app.
-You'll see a message stating that your app is syncing the offline data with the **number of rows and tables that are downloaded** on your device.
+You see a message stating that your app is syncing the offline data with the **number of rows and tables that are downloaded** on your device.
 This can take a few minutes or longer, depending on what has been configured in the app.

-If the initial offline sync isn't complete, it will be triggered every time the app is opened.
+If the initial offline sync isn't complete, it is triggered every time the app is opened.

 ## Offline delta sync